MarcelDep/Embedeed_C_Pong_Game/README.md

 I didn't write hagl files on my own - this is a public library made for drawing on screens.
 If you want to learn more about this library i recommend checking the following link: https://github.com/tuupola/hagl/tree/master

 The only thing that this library need's to work properly is the initialization of a screen.
-Also take this into account that the newest version of hagl library isn't working with my game, so if you want to play it, you have to download the old version, from my project, or from following ZIP file:
+Also take this into account that the newest version of hagl library isn't working with my game, so if you want to play it you have to download the old version, from my project, or from following ZIP file:
 [hagl.zip](https://github.com/user-attachments/files/21729362/hagl.zip)